lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To change the elements for the time toolbar use the :guilabel:`Time toolbar` tab.
 To move elements on the time toolbar left click on the element and drag it into place.

 To view plugins and extensions dialog window :menuselection:`Tools --> Plugins and Extensions`.
+To download more extensions press the :guilabel:`Find More Online` button.
 To view only plugins you have installed on your system check the :guilabel:`Only installed` checkbox.
 To view all addons click on the :guilabel:`All` tab of addons.
 To view only skins to view vlc differently press on the :guilabel:`Skins` tab.
 To view an extensions to add on click on the :guilabel:`Extensions` tab.

 Version
 -------